 Should you avoid high-intensity workouts forever?

-How do you know when a workout is too much?
+How do you know when a workout is working against your recovery from adrenal fatigue?

 A good rule of thumb for adrenal fatigue sufferers is, if you do a workout and feel abnormally exhausted and energy-depleted for more than 30 minutes afterwards, you’ve gone too hard.
 It is a good sign that you are not doing the right kind of workout for your body.